SkypLabs/probequest/docs/index.rst

 Welcome to Sniff-Probe-Req's documentation!
 ===========================================

-The Sniff-Probe-Req project consists of a Python module and a tool allowing to sniff the Wi-Fi probe requests passing near your wireless interface.
+The Sniff-Probe-Req project consists of Python modules and tools allowing to sniff the Wi-Fi probe requests passing near your wireless interface.

 This project has been inspired by `this paper`_.